 Fond of food?
 Maybe you call it cottage cheese.
 Or orange peel.
 Love your bed?
 Then perhaps you affectionately dubbed it mattress skin.
 Or hail damage if you’re into meteorology and don’t mind your ego being given a thorough thumping.
-Let’s not even get into all the different names doctors have for it … but to paraphrase Shakespeare, cellulite by any other name would vex as much.
+Let’s not even get into all the different names doctors have for it … but to paraphrase Shakespeare, cellulite by any other name would vex our legs as much.

 Who gets cellulite?

 If you don’t suffer it, lucky – lucky – you.
 Be grateful, for you are the exception.
 To everyone else, be consoled by the fact that you are the rule.
 Cellulite is thought to affect a mind-boggling 90% of women and even men don’t escape it’s clutches (10% are afflicted).
 And that’s the crux of it, whether you’re a size 6 or 16, size has little to do with it.
+Almost everyone want to get rid of cellulite.
 Skinny supermodels have it, super fit athletes have it, even twenty-year olds have it.
 But in the same breath, there are women carrying a fair amount of extra weight, without a single dimple (or even stretch mark!) to be found anywhere.
 Cellulite isn’t so much a fat problem, as it is a skin problem.
 The type of fat that makes us fat, isn’t the same kind as the fat that causes cellulite.
 Yes, carrying extra weight can make it worse, but it’s not the root cause.

 And if you didn’t already know, cellulite not only afflicts the thighs and butt, but also the knees, the belly and even the upper arms.
 In some women cellulite is immediately obvious with conspicuous areas of lumpy skin, deep dimples, and creases, while in others cellulite is “only” noticeable when pressing the skin.